darwaishx/celebrity-recognition/3-whos-who-app/README.md

   - Under Function package, click Upload and select the zip file you downloaded in earlier step
   - Click Save.

-9. Create a test event to ensure Lambda works.

 ### API Gateway

 1. Go to API Gateway in AWS Console at https://console.aws.amazon.com/apigateway/